Dumitru345/Quest-app/README.md

 ### 1. Description

-The purpose of this app is to allow a user to post a quest and the other users have the possibility to mark a specific quest as done.
+QuestApp is a web application that enables users to post quests and mark specific quests as "done".
-The app has 2 tables, 1 with users and 1 with quests.

-Supported actions:
+The app has two tables: one for users and one for quests.
+When a user registers, they start with 0 experience points (exp), 10 tokens, and the "BRONZE" title.
+Every time a user marks a quest as "done", they receive 7 tokens and 10 exp.
+On the other hand, every time a user posts a quest, they lose 5 tokens.
+Users can earn new titles as they gain more experience points.
+Specifically, when a user reaches 20 exp, they receive the "SILVER" title, and when they reach 50 exp, they receive the "GOLD" title.
+Finally, when a user reaches 70 exp, they receive the "DIAMOND" title.

+QuestApp supports the following features:

-- register a new user
+- Registering a new user
-- login
+- Logging in
+- Viewing a list of users and quests
-- create quests
+- Creating quests
-- mark quests as done
+- Marking quests as done
-- sort the transactions by amount or date

 ---

 ### 2. Setup

+To set up QuestApp, follow these steps:

-Create a schema in MySQL and update in the application.properties the url, username and password accordingly.
+- Create a schema in MySQL.
+- Update the application.properties file with the MySQL URL, username, and password.
+- Start the application.

-Once started, access it with a web browser at: <http://localhost:8080>
+- Access the application using a web browser at http://localhost:8080.

 ---